opf/openproject/help/getting-started/sign-in-registration/README.md

 ---
+sidebar_navigation:
   title: Sign in and registration
+  priority: 170
 description: Find out more about the sign in and registration in OpenProject.
 robots: index, follow
 keywords: Sign in OpenProject, registration OpenProject